-The circuit block diagram shows the AD9761 TxDAC\ being used with the AD8349.
-The use of dual integrated DACs, such as the AD9761 with its specified $\pm 0.02$ dB and $\pm 0.004$ dB gain and offset matching characteristics, ensures minimum error contribution (over temperature) from this portion of the signal chain.
+The circuit block diagram shows the AD9761 TxDAC^{} being used with the AD8349.
+The use of dual integrated DACs, such as the AD9761 with its specified ± 0.02 dB and ± 0.004 dB gain and offset matching characteristics, ensures minimum error contribution (over temperature) from this portion of the signal chain.

-The local oscillator is implemented using the ADF4360-3.
-The low-pass filter was designed using ADIsimPLL for a channel spacing of 100 kHz and an open-loop bandwidth of 10 kHz.
-The frequency range of the ADF4360-3 (1.6 GHz to 1.95 GHz) makes it ideally suited for implementation of a W-CDMA transceiver.
-The LO ports of the AD8349 can be driven differentially from the complementary RFOUTA and RFOUTB outputs of the ADF4360-3.
-This gives a better performance than a singleended LO driver and eliminates the often necessary use of a balun to convert from a single-ended LO input to the more desirable differential LO inputs for the AD8349.
-The typical rms phase noise (100 Hz to 100 kHz) of the LO in this configuration is 1.17°.
+The local oscillator is implemented using the ADF4360-4.
+The low-pass filter was designed using ADIsimPLL for a channel spacing of 200 kHz and an open-loop bandwidth of 10 kHz.

+The LO ports of the AD8349 can be driven differentially from the complementary RF{OUT}A and RF{OUT}B outputs of the ADF4360-4.
+This gives better performance than a single-ended LO driver and eliminates the often necessary use of a balun to convert from a single-ended LO input to the more desirable differential LO inputs for the AD8349.
+The typical rms phase noise (100 Hz to 100 kHz) of the LO in this configuration is 1.09°.

 The AD8349 accepts LO drive levels from -10 dBm to 0 dBm.
-The optimum LO power can be software programmed on the ADF4360-3, which allows levels from -12 dBm to -3 dBm from each output.
+The optimum LO power can be software programmed on the ADF4360-4, which allows levels from -13 dBm to -4 dBm from each output.

-The RF output is designed to drive a 50 $\Omega$ load but must be accoupled, as shown in Figure 16.
-If the I and Q inputs are driven in quadrature by 2 V p-p signals, the resulting output power from the modulator will be approximately 2 dBm
+The RF output is designed to drive a 50 Ω load but must be accoupled, as shown in Figure 16.
+If the I and Q inputs are driven in quadrature by 2 V p-p signals, the resulting output power from the modulator is approximately 2 dBm.